Misterio77/drupal-12factor/README.md

 # TODO

-- [ ] Perhaps add a `docker compose` and/or Kubernetes examples as well?
-A single container works fine, though.
 - [ ] Add a NixOS VM definition?
 Again, a single `nix run` works fine, but should be interesting as an example.